South Berkeley, Berkeley, California: Notable residents

 In the 1960s, the city of Berkeley planned to build new BART tracks that would run above ground through South Berkeley, where much of the city’s Black population is based.
 Howard, a local activist who moved from Galveston, Texas during World War II to work in the shipyards, feared BART would disrupt the neighborhood and tank property values.

 So Howard spearheaded litigation to halt the construction of the tracks for nine months, until BART agreed to build the line underground.
 A subsidized housing complex for seniors was later named after Howard for her contributions to South Berkeley.
 Howard is also the mother of artist Mildred Howard.

 Mildred Howard - (1945) - visual artist - Mildred is an African-American artist known primarily for her sculptural installation and mixed-media assemblages.
-Her work has been shown at galleries in Boston, Los Angeles and New York, internationally at venues in Berlin, Cairo, London, Paris, and Venice, and at institutions including the Oakland Museum of California, the de Young Museum, SFMOMA, the San Jose Museum of Art and the Museum of the African Diaspora.
+Her work has been shown at galleries in Boston, Los Angeles and New York City, internationally at venues in Berlin, Cairo, London, Paris, and Venice, and at institutions including the Oakland Museum of California, the de Young Museum, SFMOMA, the San Jose Museum of Art and the Museum of the African Diaspora.
 Howard was born in 1945 to Rolly and Mable Howard in San Francisco, California, and raised in South Berkeley, California.
 Howard has created numerous public installation works in the Bay Area and beyond.
 In 2017, a rent increase forced her to move out of the Berkeley, CA studio where she had lived and worked for 18 years.